textlab/norwegian_ml_tagger/README.md

 # Norwegian ML tagger

 The code requires pytorch GPU environment.
 It loads two models into the GPU RAM.
 Each of these models also work well with multiple 12 GB GPUs.
 If want to you use them on the same GPU a minimum of 32 GB RAM is recommended.
-You can edit tag.py according to the GPU configuration and set int\_classification\_device int\_tokenization\_device to different device IDs (e.g. 0 and 1).
-If you want use CPU you should edit the code accordingly.
+You can edit tag.py according to the GPU configuration and set int\_classification\_device int\_tokenization\_device to different device IDs (e.g. 0,1,2... and -1 for cpu).

 The model files must be merged into one file using the following commands: